 For EVs to truly become the mainstream type of automobile choice for most consumers, they’ll need to match gas-powered cars on effective range and refueling convenience.
 That means more EV chargers (particularly DC Fast Chargers) will need to be built, and the range offered by EV batteries will need to improve.

-That sentiment, along with Edison Electric Institute's estimate that more than 42.2 million chargers will be needed by 2035 to support 78.5 million EVs, suggests that the ability to quickly stand up a reliable EV charging network is a make-or-break issue for the industry.
+That sentiment, along with Edison Electric Institute's estimate that more than 42.2 million chargers will be needed by 2035 to support 78.5 million EVs, suggests that the ability to quickly build up a reliable EV charging network is a make-or-break issue for the industry.

 It's a turbulent time for the EV market.
 What is clear is that plenty more EV chargers are needed if the industry is to keep growing.